peteroupc/html3dutil/doc/BSplineSurface.md

 <a name='BSplineSurface_tangent'></a>
 ### BSplineSurface#tangent(u, v)

-Finds the <a href="Surface.md">tangent vector</a> at the given point on the surface.
+Finds the <a href="Surface.md">tangent vector</a> at the specified point on the surface.

 #### Parameters